 What is important to know before purchasing a piece of property in the CCSUD CCN?

 Does the property have water service, availability and capacity?
 Please call the CCSUD office 830-372-1031 and ask if that property currently has a meter.

 > If yes, then you would be instructed how to transfer services and the costs associated with that transfer by the CCSUD Office Staff.

 > If no, the Office Staff would then advise you of the actions, documents, and costs necessary to determine water capacity and/or availability.
 This may require a capacity study and/or an engineer study to be performed by our engineering consultants.

 Please note there is a difference between water capacity and water availably.

-There may be water capacity in the area of that property, meaning there is a sufficient amount of water to provide water services to the tract, however, there may not be the required infrastructure in place to deliver water to a that specific property, hence the water availably concern.
+There may be water availably in the area of that property, meaning there is a sufficient amount of water to provide water services to the tract, however, there may not be the required infrastructure in place to deliver water to a that specific property, hence the water capacity concern.
 This could mean that there may be construction of infrastructure needed to provide water to that specified piece of land, and there could be a cost to the landowner/customer for that construction.
 In order to determine the circumstances necessary to answer that question, the customer would first need to complete the paperwork and pay for the study(ies).

 This is would be advantageous for a potential property purchase PRIOR to the acquisition.
 It tends to be an important component to assist in determining the value of property; can it be served immediately by a water utility, or is an additional investment by the property owner required.